 Don’t forget to pin and share:

 Subscribe to Birdz of a Feather if you haven’t already!
 In addition to recipes, you’ll also find home and garden DIYS and crafts on the site.You can follow right here (link in the footer) or via Bloglovin’.
-You can also follow us on Pinterest and on our Youtube channel.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.